 Professional Development Workshops

 Formal training as a historian takes place in classes and seminars, writing a cognate paper, taking comprehensive exams, and producing a doctoral dissertations.
 But there are other facets to an academic career, including public speaking, networking, effective writing, publishing, applying for grants, and teaching.
 These are not always addressed directly or explicitly in formal studies.
 The purpose of the PDW is to help prepare graduate students for the many "other" parts of an academic career (as well as careers outside academe).
 These sessions are intended for Graduate Students in the History Department.
-If you want to attend, please consult with the series coordinator, Francine McKenzie.
+If you want to attend, please consult with the series coordinator, Carl Young.

-2023-2024 Schedule
+2024-2025 Schedule

-September 14: How Professional Are You?: Academics and Professional Development
+September 12: How Professional Are You?: Academics and Professional Development

 As soon as you start your graduate program, you are expected to behave professionally as a student, colleague and teacher.
 However, we don’t always articulate what academic professionalism entails.
 In this session, we will discuss elements of professional academic conduct (such as discretion, confidentiality, privacy, academic honesty, punctuality, respect, advocacy) and how you can develop an individual professional style that works best for you and upholds general standards.

-September 28: Put Away the Red Pen: Marking Student Assignments
+September 26: Put Away the Red Pen: Marking Student Assignments

-Mitch Hammond, Erin Isaac and Rob MacDougall
+Mitch Hammond, Rob MacDougall and Chris White

 As teaching and marking assistants, you are an important member of a teaching team.
 Your goal in marking assignments is a big part of the students’ experience in a class.
 In this session, we will think about how to grade student work – providing constructive feedback and assigning a grade – that advances the objectives of the class and is a productive learning experience for students.

-October 12: So Much to Read, So Little Time: Strategies for Effective Reading
+October 10: So Much to Read, So Little Time: Strategies for Effective Reading

 As graduate students, you read all the time – for seminars, comprehensive fields, research papers, cognate papers and theses, tutorials and lectures.
 But there are not enough hours in a reasonable workday to get through it all.
 In this meeting, we will discuss different reading strategies so that you can read deeply, widely and effectively.

-November 9: Researching from the Comfort of Home: Using Digital Archives
+October 31: Researching from the Comfort of Home: Using Digital Archives

-Jason Dyck (Western Libraries), Charan Mandur, and Bill Turkel
+Jason Dyck (Western Libraries) and Laurel Shire

 The digitization of archival collections has expanded the possibilities for historical research.
 The recent pandemic reinforced the value of digital repositories.
 This session helps you to find digital archives and learn how to work with digital collections.

-November 23: Leaving the Nest: Attending Academic Conferences
+November 21: Leaving the Nest: Attending Academic Conferences

 Presenting a paper at an academic conference is one of the main ways scholars develop and disseminate their ideas.
 It’s also an opportunity to introduce yourself to scholars working in your field of study.
 But when will you be ready to present a paper?
 What conferences should you attend?
 What do you do at a conference when you are not presenting?
 All these, and many more, questions will be answered!

-January 11: Academic Writing in the 21st Century
+January 23: Academic Writing in the 21st Century

 Historical research is ultimately satisfying when we share our ideas.
 There are many forms of academic writing and many venues on which academics publish (although not always in an academic style).
 But how do you make contact with editors, a press, or a site manager?
 When are you ready to share your ideas?
 Will all publications help you to achieve your career goals?
 This session demystifies the writing and publication process.

-February 29: Careers for Historians
+February 13: Careers for Historians

 As graduate students, you are deepening your knowledge of specific historical topics and refining your skills of research, writing, analysis, and communication.
 How does your specialised knowledge and skill set prepare you for careers beyond the academy?
 In this session, you will learn about the career support services at Western as well as some of the ways in which your historical training prepares you for a post-academic career.